apache/flink/docs/dev/stream/state/state.md

 ##### Cleanup during RocksDB compaction

-If RocksDB state backend is used, another cleanup strategy is to activate Flink specific compaction filter.
+If the RocksDB state backend is used, a Flink specific compaction filter will be called for the background cleanup.
 RocksDB periodically runs asynchronous compactions to merge state updates and reduce storage.
 Flink compaction filter checks expiration timestamp of state entries with TTL and excludes expired values.

-This feature is disabled by default.
-It has to be firstly activated for the RocksDB backend by setting Flink configuration option `state.backend.rocksdb.ttl.compaction.filter.enabled` or by calling `RocksDBStateBackend::enableTtlCompactionFilter` if a custom RocksDB state backend is created for a job.
-Then any state with TTL can be configured to use the filter:
+This feature can be configured in `StateTtlConfig`:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">